-If you own a business, you’re likely aware of the importance of a profit and loss statement.
+If you own a business, you're likely aware of the importance of a profit and loss statement.
 Profit and loss statements help you analyze how your business performs over a specific period, usually by quarter or accounting year.
-While understanding a profit and loss statement may seem challenging, becoming familiar with the creation process and common terminology will be beneficial for your company’s future.
+While understanding a profit and loss statement may seem challenging, becoming familiar with the creation process and common terminology will benefit your company's future.

-These financial statements are also commonly referred to as an income statement or P&L statement.
+These financial statements are also called income statements or P&L statements.
 But what is the profit and loss statement definition?
 Businesses worldwide use profit and loss statements to show revenue, expenses, and net income over a specific period, unlike a balance sheet definition focusing solely on a particular point in time.
-Every business is different, meaning a profit and loss statement will be created at a chosen time that is best for a company, and it’s unique needs.
+Every business is different, meaning a profit and loss statement will be created at a chosen time that suits a company and its unique needs.

 Commonly, businesses update a profit and loss statement each quarter and after each accounting year.
-Business owners have access to numerous accounting software programs that make it simple to create a profit and loss statement.
-However, it’s helpful for you to become familiar with the profit and loss statement format to adequately assess and prepare your profit and loss statements with or without software programs.
-A profit and loss statement is broken down into five parts and learning what is included in each of these sections is vital for accuracy.
+Business owners have access to numerous accounting software programs that simplify creating a profit and loss statement.
+However, it's helpful to become familiar with the profit and loss statement format to adequately assess and prepare your profit and loss statements with or without software programs.
+A profit and loss statement is divided into five parts; learning what is included in each section is vital for accuracy.

-- Revenue: The revenue section on a profit and loss statement refers to the total sales made in the specified period as well as any money received from selling property, equipment, or tax refunds.
+- Revenue: The revenue section on a profit and loss statement refers to the total sales made in the specified period and any money received from selling property, equipment, or tax refunds.

-- Cost of goods sold (COGS): When a business sells a product or service, the total earnings aren’t the price the customer pays.
-As a business owner, you’re likely aware that the cost of materials and production time needs to be accounted for.
+- Cost of goods sold (COGS): When a business sells a product or service, the total earnings aren't the price the customer pays.
+As a business owner, you're likely aware that the cost of materials and production time must be accounted for.

 - Other expenses: Interest, taxes, sales of assets, and restructuring costs can all be accounted for under the other expenses section of your profit and loss statement.
 These are considered non-operating expenses as they don't directly relate to the main operations of your business.

-- Net income: After plugging all the numbers into your profit and loss statement, you’ll determine how much money remains after all expenses are subtracted from your quarterly or annual revenue.
-Net income will help you decide whether or not you’ve profited or lost during the specified time frame.
+- Net income: After plugging all the numbers into your profit and loss statement, you'll determine how much money remains after all expenses are subtracted from your quarterly or annual revenue.
+Net income will help you decide, regardless of whether you've profited or lost during the specified time frame.